directdemocracy-vote/www/white_paper.md

 In case of the endorsement of a citizen, it claims that the owner of this citizen card is eligible to vote, e.g., the citizen card is owned by an adult person who own a single citizen card.
 Otherwise, in case of the endorsement of a web service or an app, it means that the web service or app is honest and provides a good quality of service.

-A **revoke** commitment is a special kind of commitment which cancels a previous endorsement.
+A **revoke** certificate is a special kind of certificate which cancels a previous endorsement.

-All commitments published by citizens should be signed by the app after integrity check to prevent a citizen to sell their signature for signing petitions or endorsing others.
+All certificates published by citizens should be signed by the app after integrity check to prevent a citizen to sell their signature for signing petitions or endorsing others.

 Example:
 ```yaml